MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Ref.md

 ```output
 New Text
 ```

+When passing a variable *by reference*, the method can change the data and that change will persist after the method executes.

 You can code your methods to take references, regardless of the type of data passed.
 When doing so, you will need to access the data passed to your